heathermiller/dist-prog-book/chapter/8/big-data.md

 by: "Jingjing and Abhilash"
 ---
 ## Introduction
 The growth of Internet has generated the so-called big data(terabytes or petabytes).
 It is not possible to fit them into a single machine or process them with one single program.
 Often the computation has to be done fast enough to provide practical services.
 A common approach taken by tech giants like Google, Yahoo, Facebook is to process big data across clusters of commodity machines.
-Many of the computations are conceptually straightforward, and Google proposed the MapReduce model to abstract the logic and proved to be simple and powerful.
-From then on, the idea inspired lots of other programming models.
-In this chapter, we will present how programming models evolve over time, why their execution engines are designed in certain ways and underlying ecosystem that supports each developing thread.
+Many of the computations are conceptually straightforward, and Google proposed the MapReduce framework, which separates the programming logic and underlying execution details(data distribution, fault tolerance and scheduling).
+The model has been proved to be simple and powerful, and from then on, the idea inspired many other programming models.

+This chapter covers the original idea of MapReduce framework, split into two sections: programming model and execution model.
+For each section, we first introduce the original design for MapReduce and its limitations.
+Then we present follow-up models(e.g. FlumeJava) to either work around these limitations or other models (e.g. Dryad, Spark) that take alternative designs to circumvent inabilities of MapReduce.
+We also review declarative programming interfaces(Pig, Hive, SparkSQL) built on top of MapReduce frameworks to provide programming efficiency and optimization benefits.
+In the last section, we briefly outline the ecosystem of Hadoop and Spark.

+Outline
+1. Programming Models
+- 1.1 Data parallelism: MapReduce, FluemJava, Dryad, Spark
+- 1.2 Querying: Hive/HiveQL, Pig Latin, SparkSQL
+- 1.3 Large-scale parallelism on Graph: BSP, GraphX
+2. Execution Models
+- 2.1 MapReduce execution model
+- 2.2 Spark execution model
+- 2.3 Hive execution model
+- 2.4 SparkSQL execution model
+3. Big Data Ecosystem:
+- 3.1 Hadoop ecosystem
+- 3.2 Spark ecosystem

 ## 1 Programming Models
 ### 1.1 Data parallelism